Skip to main content

 What if I miss the 120-day deadline?

-Your LLC's authority to conduct business in New York is suspended until you complete publication.
-You can still publish late and file your Certificate of Publication—the suspension is lifted once you comply.
+Your LLC's authority to conduct business in New York is suspended until you complete publication and file your Certificate of Publication.
+There's no penalty fee — the suspension is lifted once you comply.
+See our guide on missed deadlines.

 Do I need a Staten Island address to publish in Richmond County?

-No. You need an address in Richmond County listed as your LLC's principal office in your Articles of Organization.
-This could be your business location, home address, or a registered agent's address.
+You need an address in Richmond County listed as your LLC's principal office in your Articles of Organization.
+This could be your business location, home address, or a registered agent's address — it doesn't need to be a commercial space.

 How do I get to the Richmond County Clerk's office?